 The excerpt is from something I wrote in 2017, Coffee Thoughts Shop 3: Animals and Heartbreak*.

 It’s from when I was freelance writing “full time” and I’d go to coffee shops to get work done.
 Well, the little work I could get at the time I mean.
 Often, work sessions would turn into writing sessions, inspired by then and there events.

 *Not by mistake, I just like coffee thoughts shop more than a generic coffee shop thoughts.

-Today, I’m writing from the beach like last week, and I’m writing about animals, inspired by an event like back in ’17.
+Today, I’m writing from the beach like last week.
+I’m writing about animals, inspired by an event like back in ’17.

 If you’ve seen photos of me from this summer, you might’ve spotted some ink near my hipbone.

-I wanted to share the short and sweet story behind it.
+I wanted to share the short and sweet story behind my COOKIE tattoo.
 Well, I’m biased about the sweetness levels, but it will be quick.

 Years ago, I found on the street the cutest fluff ball I’d laid eyes upon.
 He was playful and full of love like animals usually are.